mocha-opts/awesome-stars-coconut/README.md

 *   [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age

 *   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant ⚡️🤖 Chat with your files (PDF, CSV, ...)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
-Local & Private alternative to OpenAI GPTs & ChatGPT
+Local & Private alternative to OpenAI GPTs & ChatGPT.

 *   [katspaugh/wavesurfer.js](https://github.com/katspaugh/wavesurfer.js) - Audio waveform player